Arena Grooming Equipment

 Grooming and maintenance are key factors in achieving quality arena footing.
-An arena groomer enables you to maintain a consistent riding surface for your equine athlete, avoid footing irregularities, and condition your sand and footing additives.
-A professional-type arena groomer can overturn and redistribute the varying sand particle sizes and keep additives mixed thoroughly.
+Premier groomers enable you to maintain a consistent riding surface for your equine athlete, avoid footing irregularities, and condition your sand and footing additives.
+A professional-type groomer can overturn and redistribute the varying sand particle sizes and keep additives mixed thoroughly.

 Outfitted with S-tines, a leveling bar, and a roller the Premier Standard Groomer combines several design elements that extend its grooming capabilities.

 All the same great features as the Premier Pro in a compact, lighter-weight version.
 The Premier Mini Pro is designed to be pulled with smaller equipment without a 3-Point hitch.

 We are very pleased with our groomer!
 The sand texture, depth, and level of firmness we can achieve is consistent across the arena and the drag is easy to use.
 Furthermore, the more we use it, the more level our arena is becoming.
 As I might have mentioned, the previous groomer had created a rolling surface very rapidly after we had had the arena professionally leveled.
 I am so glad that we made the switch to the Premier Equestrian groomer – it was absolutely worth it!Julie